JakeD520/Lucian/03_Episodes/S01E01/Scene 3.md

 Zadie cracks up, delighted.
 Clearly not the first time he's led with Swift in 20 Questions.

 **ZADIE** Hey, a guy can hope.
-Me and my Swiftie brothers live and breathe T-Swizzle.
+Me and my fellow Swifties live and breath T-Swizzle.

 **AELLA** T-Swizzle my ass.